KyungTae-Kim97/TEST_LLVM_LTO_FUSION/README.md

 This module applies the custom CPU SIMD engines to the standard SROS2 network data plane for small-to-medium payloads (< 64KB).

-By injecting a custom LLVM LTO pass (`CryptoFusionPass`), it intercepts the standard `encode_serialized_payload` IR at compile-time.
-It fuses Fast-CDR serialization and AES-GCM encryption into a **single, intermediate-buffer-free CPU cycle**.
+By injecting a custom LLVM LTO pass (`CryptoFusionPass`), it strategically intercepts the underlying Fast-CDR serialization routines at the LLVM IR level during compile-time.
+It fuses this data serialization and AES-GCM encryption into a **single, intermediate-buffer-free CPU cycle**.
 This "One-Shot" execution eliminates deep OpenSSL function call chains while generating fully compliant RTPS packets.

 ### Performance Highlights
 * **Massive Throughput Gains:** The LTO Fusion 8-Way architecture drastically outperforms standard SROS2 across all payload sizes.